sarukuku/mis/README.md

 - Add the origin uri to Authorized JavaScript origins e.g. `http://localhost:3000`, `https://mysuperapp.com`
 - Add the Authorized redirect URIs.
 Make sure it has the path `/auth/callback`. e.g. `http://localhost:3000/auth/callback`, `https://mysuperapp.com/auth/callback`

-3. Add the domain to Domain verification.
-(Not sure if this is necessary)
-4. You will get a client id and a secret.
+3. You will get a client id and a secret.

 Add the ID, secret to the .env file.
 Add the allowed domain in the env file also.
 This is original domain name of the Google account.

-Note that the app does not require authentication in development mode by default.
-You can change the shouldAuthenticate check in `server/index.js`.
+Note!
+To start the app with authentication, remember to set in the .env file GOOGLE_AUTH_ENABLED to true.